stevejoels54/G-12-library-system/README.md

 ## Installation

-Note: Python should be preinstalled on your computer before continuing with the steps below.
+Note: Python and python-pip should be preinstalled on your computer before continuing with the steps below.

 1. Install a virtual environment manager of your choice eg virtualenv using: pip install virtualenv